Gastropoda: Current classification

+History

 Since Darwin, biological taxonomy has attempted to reflect the phylogeny of organisms, i.e., the tree of life.
 The classifications used in taxonomy attempt to represent the precise interrelatedness of the various taxa.
 However, the taxonomy of the Gastropoda is constantly being revised and so the versions shown in various texts can differ in major ways.

 In the older classification of the gastropods, there were four subclasses: